h9-tect/Glossary_for_AI/README.md

 **Central Limit Theorem**
 A statistical theory that states when independent random variables are added, their normalized sum tends toward a normal distribution, regardless of the original variables' distribution.

+# Computer Science Glossary

+## Definitions

+### Polymorphism
+Polymorphism in computer science refers to the ability of a function or an object to take on many forms.
+It allows methods to do different things based on the object it is acting upon, essential for achieving abstraction and flexibility in object-oriented programming.

+### Recursion
+Recursion is a programming technique where a function calls itself directly or indirectly.
+It's often used to solve problems that can be broken down into simpler, repetitive tasks.
+It is an effective method for tasks such as traversing data structures like trees and graphs.

+### Value Passed by Reference
+Passing by reference means that a function receives a reference to the variable itself, rather than a copy of its value.
+This allows the function to modify the original variable's value directly.

+### Binary Search
+Binary search is an efficient algorithm for finding an item from a sorted list of items.
+It works by repeatedly dividing in half the portion of the list that could contain the item, until you've narrowed the possible locations to just one.

+### Quick Sort
+Quick sort is a divide-and-conquer algorithm that selects a 'pivot' element from the array and partitions the other elements into two sub-arrays, according to whether they are less than or greater than the pivot.
+The sub-arrays are then sorted recursively.

+### Parallel Scan
+Parallel scan, also known as parallel prefix sum, is an algorithm used to compute prefix sums efficiently in parallel.
+It's useful in applications where you need to perform computations on large data arrays in a parallel computing environment.

+### Mutability
+In computer programming, mutability refers to the ability of an object to be changed after it has been instantiated.
+Mutable objects have their fields and states changeable, while immutable objects do not allow any alteration after creation.

+### Turing Machine
+A Turing machine is a mathematical model of computation that defines an abstract machine which manipulates symbols on a strip of tape according to a table of rules.
+Despite the simplicity of the model, Turing machines can simulate any computer algorithm.

+### FP32
+FP32 refers to a 32-bit floating-point data type used in computing.
+It is a standard format for representing and manipulating real numbers in digital computers, particularly in graphics processing and deep learning applications.

+### Iterator
+An iterator is an object that enables a programmer to traverse a container, particularly lists.
+Various types of iterators are capable of accessing the data elements of a container in a sequential manner.

+### Interpreter vs Compiler
+An interpreter directly executes instructions written in a programming or scripting language without previously converting them to an object code or machine code.
+A compiler, on the other hand, transforms high-level code into machine code that the computer's processor can execute directly.

+### Anonymous Function
+Also known as lambda functions, anonymous functions are functions that are defined without a name.
+They are often used for constructing short, ad-hoc functions, and are typically arguments being passed to higher-order functions.

+### Set
+In computer science, a set is an abstract data type that can store unique values, without any particular order.
+It is typically used to ensure that no duplicates are entered.

+### Binary Heap
+A binary heap is a complete binary tree which satisfies the heap ordering property.
+It can be seen as a binary tree with two additional constraints: the shape property and the heap property, often used in priority queues.

+### Mutex
+A mutex (mutual exclusion object) is a program object that allows multiple program threads to share the same resource, such as file access, but not simultaneously.
+When a program is locked by a mutex, no other thread can access the locked region of code until the mutex is unlocked.

+### Cache Memory
+Cache memory is a small-sized type of volatile computer memory that provides high-speed data storage and access to the processor and stores frequently used data and instructions.

+### Scope of a Variable or Function
+Scope refers to the visibility of variables and functions in parts of a program.
+It determines the accessibility of these variables and functions to various parts of the code.

+### Dynamic Programming
+Dynamic programming is a method for solving complex problems by breaking them down into simpler subproblems.
+It is applicable where the subproblems are not independent, i.e., when subproblems share subsubproblems.
+In this context, the technique of storing solutions to subproblems (instead of recomputing them) is used.

+### Hash Table
+A hash table, or a hash map, is a data structure that implements an associative array abstract data type, a structure that can map keys to values.
+A hash table uses a hash function to compute an index into an array of buckets or slots, from which the desired value can be found.

+### Big-O Notation
+Big-O notation is a mathematical notation that describes the limiting behavior of a function when the argument tends towards a particular value or infinity.
+It is a primary tool in computational complexity theory to classify algorithms according to how their run time or space requirements grow as the input size grows.

+### Turing Complete
+A system of data-manipulation rules (such as a computer's instruction set, a programming language, or a cellular automaton) is Turing complete if it can be used to simulate any Turing machine.
+This concept is used to determine the computational equivalence of different systems.

+### Class Inheritance
+Class inheritance is a feature in object-oriented programming that allows a class to inherit properties and behaviors (methods) from another class.
+Referred to as a "subclass" or "derived class," the class that inherits is able to extend the functionality of the "base class" or "superclass."

+### Closure
+In programming, a closure is a technique for implementing lexically scoped name binding in a language with first-class functions.
+Operationally, a closure is a record storing a function together with an environment that binds each of the function's non-local variables to its corresponding value.

+### Loop Unrolling
+Loop unrolling is an optimization technique that involves duplicating the body of a loop a certain number of times, reducing the overhead of loop control and increasing the speed of the program.

+### Complexity
+In computational theory, complexity refers to the amount of resources required for the execution of an algorithm.
+The more steps (time complexity) or memory (space complexity) an algorithm requires to complete, the more complex it is considered.